 About our trips

 This is a “Travel like the locals” tour.
-These tours use public transport, i.e. regular buses, ferries and boats, but we have done the planning for you so that you can concentrate on enjoying your trip and the tours are organized with connecting buses, ferries and boats.
+These tours use public transport, i.e. regular buses, ferries and boats, but we have done the planning for you and the tours are organized with connecting buses, ferries and boats, so you can concentrate on enjoying your trip.
 You travel on your own - there is no guide or tour leader.
-On most of our tours, you must change several times between different buses/ferries/boats, and it is up to you to make sure you catch your connections – you are truly travelling like a local!
+On most of our tours, you must change between different buses/ferries/boats several times, and it is up to you to make sure you catch your connections – you are truly travelling like a local!

 Due to deviations in the timetables, the tours are not available for booking on public holidays and during holiday periods such as Easter and Christmas.
 The timetable is valid for the bookable periods.